Utah: Sports

 Utah's highest level Minor League Baseball team is the Triple-A Salt Lake Bees, as a part of the Pacific Coast League.
-The team previously played at Smith's Ballpark in Salt Lake City, but is set to move to Daybreak Field at America First Square in 2025.
+The team previously played at Smith's Ballpark in Salt Lake City, but moved to The Ballpark at America First Square in Daybreak in 2025.
+Utah has one professional softball team, the Utah Talons of the Athletes Unlimited Softball League, who began play at Dumke Family Stadium in 2026.

 Utah has seven universities that compete in Division I of the NCAA.
 Three of the schools have football programs that participate in the top-level Football Bowl Subdivision: BYU and Utah in the Big 12 Conference (with Utah moving from the Pac-12 Conference in 2024), and Utah State in the Mountain West Conference.
 In addition, Weber State and Southern Utah (SUU) compete in the Big Sky Conference of the FCS.
 Utah Tech, with an FCS football program, and Utah Valley, with no football program, are members of the Western Athletic Conference (WAC).
 Utah Tech football plays in the United Athletic Conference, a football-only partnership between the WAC and the Atlantic Sun Conference (ASUN).
 Most of these schools house select teams outside of their primary conferences; for example, BYU men's volleyball plays in the Mountain Pacific Sports Federation and Utah plays men's lacrosse in the ASUN.

 Salt Lake City hosted the 2002 Winter Olympics.
 After early financial struggles and scandals, the 2002 Olympics eventually became among the most successful Winter Olympics in history from a marketing and financial standpoint.
 Watched by more than two billion viewers, the Games ended up with a profit of $100 million.

 Utah has hosted professional golf tournaments such as the Uniting Fore Care Classic, and currently hosts the Utah Championship.

-Rugby has been growing quickly in the state of Utah, growing from 17 teams in 2009 to 70 as of 2013 with more than 3,000 players, and more than 55 high school varsity teams.
+Rugby union has been growing quickly in the state of Utah, growing from 17 teams in 2009 to 70 as of 2013 with more than 3,000 players, and more than 55 high school varsity teams.
 The growth has been inspired in part by the 2008 movie Forever Strong.
 Utah fields two of the most competitive teams in the nation in college rugby—BYU and Utah.
 BYU has won the National Championship in 2009, 2012, 2013, 2014, and 2015.
-Formed in 2017, the Utah Warriors are a Major League Rugby team based in Salt Lake City.
+Formed in 2017, the Utah Warriors were a Major League Rugby (Union) team based in Salt Lake City which ceased operations at the conclusion of the 2025 Major League Rugby season.

+Rugby league is also played in Utah, through the Utah Rugby League Association which runs a 4-team competition with teams based in Provo, Bluffdale, Riverton and Lehi.